emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 main tab select „Management" and next select „Index Patterns".
 ## Index selection ##

-After login into Energy Log Server you will going to „Discover" tab, where you can interactively explore your data.
+After login into Energy Logserver you will going to „Discover" tab, where you can interactively explore your data.
 You have access to every document in every index that matches the selected index patterns.